arnabnandy7/spring-boot-quartz-scheduler/Readme.md

 ```
 Application contains build in cron job which logs the even every 15 seconds.

-## Scheduling an Email using the /scheduleEmail API
+## Scheduling an Event using the /scheduleJob API

 ```bash
 curl -X POST \